Interpreting the Central Limit Theorem In Exercises 19–26, find t... | Channels for Pearson+

 Interpreting the Central Limit Theorem In Exercises 19–26, find the mean and standard deviation of the indicated sampling distribution of sample means.
 Then sketch a graph of the sampling distribution.

-Renewable Energy During a recent period of two years, the day-ahead prices for renewable energy in Germany (in euros per mega-watt hour) have a mean of 31.58 and a standard deviation of 12.293.
-Random samples of size 75 are drawn from this population, and the mean of each sample is determined.
+Renewable Energy The zloty is the official currency of Poland.
+During a recent period of two years, the day-ahead prices for renewable energy in Poland (in zlotys per mega-watt hour) have a mean of 158.51 and a standard deviation of 33.424.
+Random samples of size 100 are drawn from this population, and the mean of each sample is determined.
+(Adapted from Multidisciplinary Digital Publishing Institute)

 Verified step by step guidance